Step 1: Apply For Financial Aid

 The initial password for all new NetIDs will be based on a combination of personal information of your birth date and social security number.
 Specifically, the following three items will makeup the initial password: 1st three characters of birth month (with first letter capitalized) the Ampersand character – & Last 4 digits of your Social Security Number For example, a user with a birth date of 10/24/79 and social security number of 123-45-6789 will have the initial password of: Oct&6789 You will be forced to change your password the first time you logon.
 This password will be good for 90 days, at which time the system will ask you to change your password again.

-Action Item: Log on to myCommNet and your student email account.
+Action item: Log on to myCommNet and your student email account.
+Establish your security verification method.
+Why am I getting a “More information required” popup?

 STEP 4: New Student Registration Session (Mandatory for all new students)